Japan's outdoor activity mecca

 - Unparalleled skiing and snowboarding across Hakuba's 10 resorts

-- Checking out the many festivals occurring in February
+- Checking out the many festivals occurring throughout the year

-- Escaping the heat and enjoying outdoor adventures in the summer months
+- Escaping the heat and enjoying outdoor activities in the summer months

 How to Get There

 Hakuba is well serviced by a network of trains and buses.
-The area's major transport hub is Nagano Station, and the closest airport is in Matsumoto .
+The area's major transport hub is Nagano Station, and the closest international airports are Haneda and Narita.

-From Tokyo, the fastest and most flexible option is the Shinkansen from Tokyo Station to Nagano, then transferring to a bus at Nagano Station.
+From Tokyo, the fastest and simplest option is the Shinkansen from Tokyo Station to Nagano, then transferring to a bus at Nagano Station.
 There is also a daily service on the Chuo Line Limited Express Azusa to Minami-Otari, which stops at Hakuba station.

 Hakuba began developing in the 1950s, but the 1998 Winter Olympics really brought it to the international stage.
 Hakuba and Otari Villages and nearby Omachi draw winter sports enthusiasts from around the world.